 Feelings and emotions matter!

-Learning to manage emotions is a really important skill for your child and will help them to build positive relationships with others, adapt their behaviour to different situations, and enjoy trying new challenges and exploring learning as they grow.
+Learning to manage emotions is a really important skill for your child and will help them to build positive relationships with others, adapt their behaviour to different situations, enjoy trying new challenges, and explore learning as they grow.

 Children learn how to manage big emotions through feeling safe and secure in their relationships with the key adults in their life.